srl-ethz/rwr_system/README.md

     cd rwr_system
     ```

-    4. Activate your ROS 2 environment (assuming you are using mamba):
+    4. Create and Activate your ROS 2 environment (assuming you are using mamba, to install mamba follow https://github.com/conda-forge/miniforge)
         ```bash
+        mamba create -n rwr_system python=3.10
-        mamba activate ros2
+        mamba activate rwr_system

+        # this adds the conda-forge channel to the new created environment configuration
+        conda config --env --add channels conda-forge
+        # and the robostack channel
+        conda config --env --add channels robostack-staging
+        # remove the defaults channel just in case, this might return an error if it is not in the list which is ok
+        conda config --env --remove channels defaults
         ```

         If you don't have a ROS 2 environment, follow this guide: [Getting Started with RoboStack](https://robostack.github.io/GettingStarted.html)

-    5. Install the necessary dependencies:
+    6. Install the necessary dependencies:
         ```bash
         pip install -e .[all]
         ```